Geographic Distribution and Habitat

 Napo sakis exhibit slight sexual dimorphism.
 Males have a black body with a dense covering of short white hairs on the crown of their head, and a grey facial disk.
 They also sport a distinct rusty brown or orange ruff on their chest.
 Females are grey overall, with no facial disk or crown coloration.
 Their ruff is brown, and more subtle than the males’.
 Napo sakis have especially long hair around their face and neck.
 Their tails are also covered in long hair, giving them a very bushy appearance.

-Napo sakis have various physiological adaptations to help them to survive high in the rainforest canopy.
-They can exhibit piloerection to make themselves appear bigger than they are, which may help in territorial disputes or in fending off predators.
+Napo sakis have various physiological adaptations to help them survive high in the rainforest canopy.
+They can exhibit piloerection (puffing out their body hair) to make themselves appear bigger than they are, which may help in territorial disputes or in fending off predators.
 Their hands have a split between their index and middle fingers which aids in gripping branches, and they have long, strong canine teeth used to bite into the tough coverings of the fruit they eat.
 Their forward-facing eyes allow them to see stereoscopically, a necessity for a life spent entirely in the trees.

 Napo sakis feed primarily on fruits, supplemented with honey, leaves, and small animals such as mice, bats, and birds.